hayleykim97/hayleykim97/README.md

 - 👋 Hi, I’m @hayleykim97
-- 👀 I’m interested in
+- 👀 I’m interested in esterification
 - 🌱 I’m currently learning synthetic biology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : hayleykim97@kribb.re.kr